kkmarkel/AcquaiNote/README.md

 # AcquaiNote

-Tired of forgetting names and birthdays of your acquaintances, friends and family members?
+Tired of forgetting the names and birthdays of your acquaintances, friends, and family members?

 Then this app is for you!

-Make separate profiles for the people you meet, take notes about their names, connections, important dates, likes and dislikes.
+Make separate profiles for the people you meet, take notes about their names, connections, important dates, likes, and dislikes.

 ## Usage